Alien Logo

 The main logo shades are black, green, and blue.
 The colors reflect the main themes and locations where the films’ stories unfold.

 • Black – the color of space.
-It represents the appearance of the aliens and conveys the theme of horror, fear, and death that they bring.
+It depicts the aliens’ appearance and conveys the horror, fear, and death they bring.

 • Green – the color of life.
 It tells of Earth, the desire to survive, to protect the home from threat.
 It indicates the theme of reproduction.

-The font of some of the emblem inscriptions is simple and even, indicating the straightforward goals and collective organization of the monsters.
+The font of some of the emblem inscriptions is simple and even, indicating the monsters’ straightforward goals and collective organization.
 In some logos, futurism is evident, with characters taking on whimsical forms.